NIV-VENTURES/simply_suggest_ruby/README.md

 	recommendations_for @object, load: true
 	# => [object, object, object]
+	# you can set autoload within the config to let load default to true

 	# this will return an hash of data which are recommended for the user
 	user_recommendations current_user.id